forrest79/phpgsql/docs/db.md

 dump(json_encode($row)); // (string) '{\"id\":1,\"text\":\"Some text\"}'
 ```

-Row has ability to set new value on it:
+Row has the ability to set new value on it:

 ```php
 $row = Forrest79\PhPgSql\Db\Row::from([]);